drgerg/PoolControls/Dependencies.md

 The RTC-Nano is a small very inexpensive RealTime Clock for the RPi.
 I consider it a requirement, as it keeps the clock honest amid random reboots.

 The module plugs on the first 5 pins of the 40-pin header.
-3.3V, (2) I2C pins, GPIO 4, and GND.
+[Here's a graphic](./Pics/Rtc_raspberry.png) from the Sunfounder wiki.
+The pins are 3.3V, (2) I2C pins, GPIO 4, and GND.
 Follow the wiki to get everything in place to support this little guy.